 A Minnesota Housing engaged appraisal is required to support the acquisition price and will be used by Minnesota Housing and its Funding Partners to size funding awards, including competitive (9%) HTCs.
-Appraisals ordered by the applicant, or otherwise not engaged by Minnesota Housing, will not be accepted unless ordered in compliance with USDA RD acquisition requirements.
-Refer to Section 10.05 of this document for appraisal requirements for proposals requesting a Preliminary Determination Letter without any Minnesota Housing loans.
+Appraisals ordered by other lenders or syndicators that meet Minnesota Housing appraisal standards and list Minnesota Housing as an intended user may be allowed at Minnesota Housing's sole discretion.
+Refer to Chapter 10, section 10.05 of this document for appraisal requirements for proposals requesting a Preliminary Determination Letter without any Minnesota Housing loans.